SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     4. Save your changes.

-3. In SAP Business ByDesign, to add an *OAuth2.0 Client Registration*, open the SAP Business ByDesign *Application and User Management – OAuth2.0 Client Registration* work center view.
-To create a new OAuth2.0 client registration, choose *New*:
+3. In SAP Business ByDesign, add an *OAuth2.0 Client Registration*:
+    1. Open the SAP Business ByDesign *Application and User Management – OAuth2.0 Client Registration* work center view.

+    2. Create a new OAuth2.0 client registration, choose *New*:
         - *Client ID*: Note the *Client ID* generated by the system as **SAP Business ByDesign OAuth Client ID**.
         - *Client Secret*: Enter a secure password and note down the password as **SAP Business ByDesign OAuth Client Secret**.
         - *Description*: Enter a meaningful description.
         - *Issuer Name*: Select the *OAuth 2.0 Identity Provider* you created.
         - *Scope*: Select the scope ID *UIWC:CC_HOME*, which is sufficient for most use cases.
 Note down the scope as **SAP Business ByDesign OAuth Scope**.
 The scope defines which services can be accessed.
 It considers the work centers that are assigned to the client.

+    3. Save your changes.

 4. To get the SAP Business ByDesign service provider name, open the SAP Business ByDesign *Application and User Management* work center and the *Configure Single Sign-On* task.
 On the *My System* sheet, note down the *Local Service Provider* as **SAP Business ByDesign service provider name**.

 5. To download the SAP Business ByDesign server certificate, open the SAP Business ByDesign UI in a Google Chrome browser and click on the lock icon *View site information* on the left side of the URL.
 To export the **SAP Business ByDesign server certificate** as a base-64 encoded *X.-509* file, choose *Connection is secure* and *Certificate is valid*.
 Choose *Details* and *Export*.
+Store it with a name without special characters and filename extension *.crt*.

 > Note: Keep your notes and the SAP Business ByDesign server certificate file as you will need them when configuring the destinations in the SAP BTP provider subaccount after completing the code enhancements of your SAP BTP application.